-7.3.2 Tobacco-Free Campus Policy
+7.3.2 Smoking Policy

-Fontbonne University is a tobacco -free campus.
-Smoking or other use of tobacco products is prohibited on all University property, including all buildings, outdoor spaces and in University-owned vehicles.
-Tobacco use is permitted on the sidewalks along Big Bend and Wydown Boulevards and in personal vehicles that are parked on campus.
+Fontbonne University is a smoke - free campus.
+Smoking is prohibited on all University property, including all buildings, outdoor spaces and in University-owned vehicles.
+Smoking is permitted on the sidewalks along Big Bend and Wydown Boulevards and in personal vehicles that are parked on campus.
 This policy applies to the Clayton campus.

-Off-site campus locations shall continue to prohibit all tobacco use within buildings and shall also comply with any local municipality or county restrictions.
+Off-site campus locations shall continue to prohibit all smoking within buildings and shall also comply with any local municipality or county restrictions.
 No smoking will be permitted within 15 feet of the entrance of any branch location.

-Voluntary compliance with the tobacco -free campus policy will be emphasized.
+Voluntary compliance with the smoke-free campus policy will be emphasized.
 Anyone who observes that the policy is being violated is encouraged to bring it to the attention of the smoker.
 Individuals found smoking by Public Safety will be asked for identification and will be given a reminder notice about the University's policy.
-In the event that any individual is found to regularly violate the University's tobacco-free policy, for employees, the issue will be referred by Public Safety to the employee's supervisor or department head, or for students, to the Office of Student Affairs for appropriate action.
+In the event that any individual is found to regularly violate the University's non-smoking policy, for employees, the issue will be referred by Public Safety to the employee's supervisor or department head, or for students, to the Office of Student Affairs for appropriate action.
 Violations of this policy will be subject to the rules and sanctions contained in the University Policy Manuals and in the Code of Student Character and Conduct.
 In the event that a violator is unwilling to show identification upon request to a public safety officer, the Clayton Police will be called to respond to trespassing.